cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CPCC CSO IVV & QUALIFICATION-EN.md

 The processes for carrying out the project are:
 * Requirements management (STB, IF): Testlink and Excel
-* Specific Process for Assembly, Integration, Validation Qualification of Control Ground Segments
+* Specific process of Assembly, Integration, Validation Qualification of Ground Control Segments
-* Qualification system tests of control ground segments: Compatibility, Technical and Operational Qualification
+* Ground control segment qualification system tests: Compatibility, Technical and Operational Qualification

 # Technical characteristics

 The solution key points are as follows:
 * Successful implementation of a first functional alternative solution in less than 6 months based on OpenCenter
-* Very tense schedule challenging for the teams
+* Very tense schedule, testing for the teams
-* Strong reactivity of the development team
+* Strong responsiveness of the development team
-* Deployment of a multisat solution on an operational monosat center
+* Deployment of a multisat solution on an operational single-sat center
 * Complex mission: chronology of bi-satellite activities, satellite carrying the COA